elastic/opentelemetry/docs/guided-onboarding.md

 - The **Admin** role or higher is required to onboard system logs and metrics.
 To learn more, refer to [Assign user roles and privileges](https://www.elastic.co/docs/current/serverless/general/assign-user-roles).
 - Root privileges on the host are required to run the OpenTelemetry collector used in this quickstart.
 - The EDOT Collector only works on Kubernetes, Linux, and MacOS systems.
-- Refer to [Elastic OpenTelemetry Collector limitations](collector-limitations.md) for known limitations when using the EDOT Collector.

 ## Collect your logs and metrics